Eurovision Song Contest: Participation

-Active members (as opposed to associate members) of the European Broadcasting Union (EBU) are eligible to participate; active members are those who are located in states that fall within the European Broadcasting Area (EBA), or are member states of the Council of Europe.
-Active members include media organisations whose broadcasts are often made available to at least 98% of households in their own country which are equipped to receive such transmissions.
+Full members (as opposed to associate or ancillary members) of the European Broadcasting Union (EBU) are eligible to participate; full members are those who are located in states that fall within the European Broadcasting Area (EBA) or are member states of the Council of Europe.
+Full members include media organisations whose broadcasts are often made available to at least 98% of households in their own country which are equipped to receive such transmissions.
+Since June 2026, broadcasters from states outside the EBA may also apply for full membership, provided that the state is considered by the EBU to have a public service media system aligned with Council of Europe standards, and the state has observer status with the Council of Europe.
 Associate member broadcasters may be eligible to compete, dependent on approval by the contest's reference group.

 The EBA is defined by the International Telecommunication Union as encompassing the geographical area between the boundary of ITU Region 1 in the west, the meridian 40° East of Greenwich in the east, and parallel 30° North in the south.
 Armenia, Azerbaijan, Georgia, and the parts of Iraq, Jordan, Syria, Turkey, and Ukraine lying outside these limits are also included in the EBA.

 Eligibility to participate in the contest is therefore not limited to broadcasters from countries in Europe, as several states geographically outside the boundaries of the continent or which span more than one continent are included in the EBA.
 Broadcasters from countries in these groups have taken part in past editions, including countries in Western Asia such as Israel and Cyprus, countries which span Europe and Asia like Russia and Turkey, and North African countries such as Morocco.